 “Building and uniting our community through music.”

 Saginaw Choral Society has enjoyed the conducting leadership of seventeen directors since its inception.
-The SCS has been under the direction of Music Director Jeremiah Kraniak, a graduate of Saginaw Valley State University’s Music Education program and Central Michigan University’s Choral Conducting program since 2015.
+Since 2015, SCS has been under the direction of Artistic Director Jeremiah Kraniak, a graduate of Saginaw Valley State University’s Music Education program and Central Michigan University’s Choral Conducting program.

-As a community choir the chorus consists entirely of volunteer singers.
-Members from all walks of life representing counties throughout the Great Lakes Bay region rehearse Monday evenings from September through May at St. John’s Episcopal Church in Saginaw.
-Concerts are held in the magnificent Temple Theatre in Saginaw as well as in smaller venues in the region: First United Methodist Church, First Presbyterian Church, St. Mary’s Cathedral, Castle Museum of Saginaw County, and the State Theatre in Bay City.
+Saginaw Choral Society's membership is made up of volunteer singers having a diverse range of backgrounds and musical experiences, representing counties throughout the Great Lakes Bay region.
+Rehearsals take place Monday evenings from September through May at St. John’s Episcopal Church in Saginaw.
+Concerts are held in the magnificent Temple Theatre in Saginaw, as well as in smaller venues in the region: Court Street Theater, First United Methodist Church, First Presbyterian Church, Castle Museum of Saginaw County, and Saginaw Art Museum

 SCS enjoys frequent collaborations with musical colleagues and regional high school choirs.
-Joint endeavors have included reciprocal exchanges with Michigan’s Holland Chorale and Midland Music Society Chorale, and hosting choruses from the University of Michigan, Michigan State University, Central Michigan University, and choirs from Midland and Heritage High, Saginaw Arts and Sciences Academy and White Pine Middle School.
+Joint endeavors have included reciprocal exchanges with Midland Music Society Chorale, and hosting choruses from the University of Michigan, Michigan State University, Central Michigan University, and choirs from Midland and Heritage High, Saginaw Arts and Sciences Academy and White Pine Middle School.

 Through various fundraising efforts and the philanthropic generosity of patrons, sponsors, grantors and community donors, SCS strives to provide accessible musical opportunities to the Great Lakes Bay Region.